jon-walker/portfolio-site/README.md

 * SEO
 * SEM

+## Image Requirements

+To keep a consistent look, certain images on the page should have the following aspect ratios:

+* Blog Featured Images - 1:1 (Square)
+* Project Featured Images - 1:1
+* Project Section Images - 4:3 (Classic Video)
+    * Add background (rgb: 2, 10, 16) to "empty" areas if different aspect is absolutely needed.

 ## Future Improvements

 * Add custom sidebar specifically for index pages to allow for filtering, etc.